 - Open door policy by Headteacher, Deputy Headteacher, Key Stage Leads, SENDCO and all teaching staff (as available) throughout the day. - Pastoral Support run by experienced Teaching Assistants (TAs) who support vulnerable children.
 Children are able to approach them independently, parent/carers can request support for their child, or the HT/Key Stage Lead/CT/TA may suggest that the child has an informal chat with them. - Intervention from the Inclusion Support Service and Behavioural Support Service who are available to support children with friendship issues, improving self-esteem and developing children's confidence.
-An experienced Higher Level Teaching Assistant is now able to deliver these sessions. - Play leaders from Upper KS2 support the KS1 children in the playground. - Educational Psychologist works closely with referred children and their parents/carers and provides ongoing support in the form of school based assessments and meetings and regular telephone conversations. - Collaboration and communication with all external professionals involved with the children, as appropriate, eg hospital consultants, GPs, Children and Adolescent Mental Health Practitioners. - 1:1 Counselling Sessions - All staff have up to date training in child protection and safeguarding of children. - Mental Health and Resilience Training - Information about South Glos Parent Voice displayed in school office window and leaflets readily available. - Medical training as needed eg Epi pen training - Referral to School Nurse - Loan of sensory equipment from Jigsaw - Thrive strategies - PSHE scheme Jigsaw followed across the school - Behaviour specialist Vicky Borel supports specific children
+An experienced Higher Level Teaching Assistant is now able to deliver these sessions. - 1:1 / small group Thrive sessions, Resilience Lab, Emotion workshops to support children's SEMH. - Play leaders from Upper KS2 support the KS1 children in the playground. - Educational Psychologist works closely with referred children and their parents/carers and provides ongoing support in the form of school based assessments and meetings and regular telephone conversations. - Collaboration and communication with all external professionals involved with the children, as appropriate, eg hospital consultants, GPs, Children and Adolescent Mental Health Practitioners. - 1:1 Counselling Sessions - All staff have up to date training in child protection and safeguarding of children. - Mental Health and Resilience Training - Information about South Glos Parent Voice displayed in school office window and leaflets readily available. - Medical training as needed eg Epi pen training - Referral to School Nurse - Loan of sensory equipment from Jigsaw - Thrive strategies - PSHE scheme Jigsaw followed across the school - Behaviour specialists from the Inclusion Support Team